echau4/TestApp/README.md

 - Create a simple web application
 - Use best-practices to store and retrieve data from a remote data source
 - Only authorized individuals should be able to access this data
+- Use APA citation style

 ## Outstanding questions

 1. Who has the ability to modify data?
-2. What is the citation format required?

 ## To-Do Tasks